rsyslog/rsyslog/source/concepts/messageparser.rst

 input modules need to support it, so this functionality would require some time to implement.

-The coockbook recipe for using different parsers for different devices is given as an actual in-depth example in the `$RulesetParser` configuration directive doc page.
+The cookbook recipe for using different parsers for different devices is given as an actual in-depth example in the `$RulesetParser` configuration directive doc page.
 In short, it is acomplished by defining specific rulesets for